Taksin's reunification of Siam: Burmese Invasions of Ayutthaya

-In January 1760, King Alaungpaya of Burma sent his vanguard army to conquer the Siamese-held towns of Mergui and Tenasserim.
-Alaungpaya then quickly led his armies to lay siege on Ayutthaya in April 1760.
-The royal city of Ayutthaya had not been threatened at doorsteps by external invaders since 1587.
-However, the annual flooding of Ayutthaya and the illness of Alaungpaya compelled the Burmese to retreat.
-Alaungpaya died on his way back to Burma on that occasion.
-After involving in a political conflict in Sri Lanka, Prince Thepphiphit was repatriated to Siam in 1762, arriving at the port-town of Tenasserim.
-King Ekathat was surprised by the return of his half-brother.
-Ekathat confined the returning Prince Thepphiphit in Chanthaburi on the eastern coast.
+In January 1760, Burmese King Alaungpaya sent his vanguard army to conquer the Siamese-held cities of Mergui and Tenasserim.
+He then quickly led his armies to attack Ayutthaya in April 1760.
+The Ayutthaya Royal City had not been threatened so directly by external invaders since 1587.
+However, the annual flooding of Ayutthaya, along with Alaungpaya's illness, forced the Burmese to retreat.
+He died on his way back to Burma on that occasion.
+After involving in a political conflict in Sri Lanka, Thepphiphit was repatriated to Siam in 1762, arriving at the port city of Tenasserim.
+Ekkathat was surprised by the return of his half-brother and had him confined in Chanthaburi, on the eastern coast.

-Burma conquered Lanna in 1763 and Lao kingdoms of Luang Phrabang and Vientiane in 1765, securing all of the Siamese northern frontiers.
-In September 1765, the new king Hsinbyushin launched a pincer-movement campaign against Siam by commanding his forces to invade both from the north and the west to converge on Ayutthaya.
-The Siamese peripheral towns offered little to no resistance as the royal court adopted a defensive strategy by concentrating Siamese forces only in Ayutthaya itself.
-By February 1766, the Burmese again reached the outskirts of Ayutthaya and laid siege.
-Chaophraya Phrakhlang led the Siamese forces to attack the Burmese encampments in the northern suburbs.
-However, Phrakhlang was defeated and retreated.
-Only with the rear-protection by Phraya Tak that Phrakhlang managed to retreat safely.
-Prince Thepphiphit at Chanthaburi volunteered himself to rally against the Burmese and gathered his forces at Prachinburi.
-However, Prince Thepphiphit was defeated either by the Burmese or by the forces sent by Ekathat, who would never trust his brother.
-The prince ended up fleeing to Nakhon Ratchasima.
-In November 1766, Phraya Tak and Phraya Phetchaburi Rueang led the Siamese riverine fleet to face the Burmese at Wat Yai Chai Mongkhon.
-However, the Siamese were defeated with Phraya Phetchaburi Rueang killed in battle.
-Phraya Tak was then blamed for the fall of his comrade.
+Burma conquered Lanna in 1763 and the Lao kingdoms of Luang Phrabang and Vientiane in 1765, securing all of the Siamese northern frontiers.
+In 1765, the new Burmese king, Hsinbyushin, launched a pincer-movement campaign against Siam by ordering his forces to invade from both the north and the west, with the goal of converging on Ayutthaya.
+The Siamese peripheral towns offered little to no resistance, as the royal court adopted a defensive strategy by concentrating its forces in Ayutthaya itself.
+By January 1766, the Burmese had once again reached the outskirts of Ayutthaya and laid siege to the city.
+In March 1766, Chaophraya Phrakhlang led Siamese forces in an attack against the Burmese general Nemyo Thihapate in the northern suburbs.
+However, Phrakhlang was defeated and forced to retreat.
+It was only due to the rear protection provided by Taksin that he was able to withdraw safely.
+Meanwhile, Thepphiphit, still confined in Chanthaburi, volunteered to lead a resistance against the Burmese and gathered his forces at Prachinburi.
+However, he was defeated—either by the Burmese or by forces sent by King Ekkathat, who distrusted his half-brother.
+The prince fled to Nakhon Ratchasima.
+In November 1766, Taksin and Phraya Phetchaburi Rueang led the Siamese riverine fleet to face the Burmese at Wat Sangkhawat in the southeastern outskirts of Ayutthaya near Wat Yai Chaimongkhon.
+The Siamese were defeated, and Phraya Phetchaburi Rueang was killed in battle.
+Taksin was later blamed for the loss of his comrade.